 Use Google Search Console

-Google Search Console can be linked to the two SEO Plugins, for an understanding of the diagnostics from the inside.
-Used intelligently it can provide significant insights.
+Google Search Console can be connected to the two SEO plugins for an inside look at diagnostics.
+Used wisely, it can provide significant insights.

-Finally, we must choose the preferred version between www and non-www also taking into account the https and http version (in practice a site in https has 3 other different versions).
-At the top right, under the Google account icon, you will find the gear symbol.
-By clicking on Site Settings you can choose the version of the preferred domain.
-Keep in mind that you will need to have added all alternate versions first.
+Finally, we must choose the preferred version between www and non-www Also taking into account the https and http versions (basically, an https site has three other different versions).
+At the top right, under the Google account icon, you'll find the gear symbol.
+By clicking Site Settings, you can choose your preferred domain version.
+Keep in mind that you must have added all alternative versions first.

 The WordPress Optimization Checklist

-1. Verify that the Search engine visibility box, located under Reading in Settings, is unchecked.
+- Make sure the Search Engine Visibility box, located under Reading in Settings, is unchecked.

-2. Activate the Permalinks by choosing the “article name” setting, again from the Settings menu.
+- Enable Permalinks by choosing the “Post Name” setting, also from the Settings menu.

-3. Set the www or non-www version (default is the first, as long as the server does not have different settings).
+- Set the www or non-www version (the default is the former, unless the server has different settings).

-5. Optimize the Title and Description tags of each article / page and do so in the future.
+- Optimize the Title and Description Tags of each article/page and do so in the future.

-6. In the advanced settings of the Plugins, put the Tags, categories, archive pages by month and year as Noindex, as well as those relating to the author, plus the pages of the media and slides
+- In the advanced settings of the Plugins set as Noindex the Tags, Categories, Archive pages by month and year, as well as those related to the author, plus the media and slide pages